iPad vs iPad Pro: Which is Right for You?

 When Apple refreshed 2019’s iPad with a larger display, they left the specs unchanged from the model launched way back in March of 2018.
-In 2020, they did the complete opposite, leaving the screen and design unchanged but finally upgrading the aging A10 Fusion chip to something more modern.
-Apple has skipped the A11 Bionic entirely, instead opting to include the A12 processor that first appeared in the iPhone XS lineup in 2018, as well as Apple’s 2019 iPad Air.
+In 2020, they did the complete opposite, leaving the screen and design unchanged but finally upgrading the aging A10 Fusion chip to the A12.
+With the 2021 upgrade, Apple introduced the A13 Bionic chip.

 It’s a powerful processor, and it’ll do basically anything you need to do with iPadOS, including split-screen and picture-in-picture.
 It also should guarantee updates for at least four years, which is fantastic compared to any Android tablet, regardless of price.
-The eighth-gen iPad also keeps 3GB of RAM, identical to the seventh-gen.
+The ninth-gen iPad also keeps 3GB of RAM, identical to the seventh and eighth gen.

 As far as storage goes, the choices remain the same as ever.
 Apple’s iPad ships with either 32 or 128GB, without any options for expandable storage and without an option for 64GB.
 It’s the fourth model offering this combination of storage, and as our expectations for the camera, it’s time Apple step up to 64GB as the bare minimum for its lowest-end device—especially as the company continues to push services like Apple Arcade.